theamanpuri/ClickMinds-My-Solution/README.md

 Answer :-

 I have understood this problem excellently.
-Well, in this problem, its clear that marks less than 28 would be considered as Fail because even rounding up till 29 will not work, because 30 is the passing marks.
+Well, in this problem, its clear that marks less than 28 would be considered as Fail because even rounding up till 29 will not work, because 30 are the passing marks.
 I have properly tested the below code, and its working perfectly.

 *******************************************************************************/